ndd21/PHYS281/docs/demo-vs-code.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JNLeIQdez68" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Visual Studio (VS) Code](https://code.visualstudio.com/) is a text editor produced by Microsoft.
 Many other very good text editors are available!
-It can be used for writing and edited any plain text files, and therefore is mostly used for writing code.
-The main useful features for code editing are
-@(syntax highlighting) and code @(linting).
+It can be used for writing and editing any plain text file, and therefore is mostly used for writing code.
+The main useful features for code editing are @(syntax highlighting) and code @(linting).

+!!! note
+    You will only need to install VS Code if using your own machine.
+If using AppsAnywhere on a Lancaster University machine you can launch _VS Code_ along with Anaconda.

 ## Installing VS Code